Skip to content

 The gap is no issue for strength of the board, the fiberglass shell is 90% of the strength after glassed.
 To make it look good you can squirt more glue into the gap and let it expand.
 If you have clamps then use them to pull the foam to the stringer and it will be 100% glued correctly.

-If you're doing a clear, white board or pigmented lamination no need to fine sand.
-You can leave it at around 80 grit and glass.
-It will use a bit more resin as the small voids in the foam will fill with resin before the glass is saturated.
+If you're doing a clear, white board or pigmented lamination no need to seal.
+You can leave the finish at around 80 grit and glass, or tighten up the beads with higer grits up to 220, although there is no real benefit going past 80 grit.

 The template letters next to the length are just to identify different templates of the same length.